-Knowledge Assessment GMP Methods Domains Demonstrate knowledge of the principles of medical ethics E, ACAT, C, Mi 1 Outline and follow the guidance given by the GMC on confidentiality E, ACAT, C, Mi 1 Define the provisions of the Data Protection Act and Freedom of Information Act E, ACAT, C, Mi 1 Define the role of the Caldicott Guardian within an institution, and outline the process of attaining Caldicott approval for audit or research E, ACAT, C, Mi 1, 4 Outline situations where patient consent, while desirable, is not required for disclosure e.g. communicable diseases, public interest E, ACAT, C, Mi 1,4 Outline the procedures for seeking a patient's consent for disclosure of identifiable information E, ACAT, C, Mi 1 Recall the obligations for confidentiality following a patient's death E, ACAT, C, Mi 1, 4 Recognise the problems posed by disclosure in the public interest, without patient's consent, recognising this may impact on patients seeking help in future E, ACAT, C, Mi 1, 2,4 Recognise the factors influencing ethical decision making: religion, moral beliefs, cultural practices ACAT, C, Mi 1 Do not resuscitate: Define the standards of practice defined by the GMC when deciding to withhold or withdraw life-prolonging treatment ACAT, C, Mi 1 Outline the principles of the Mental Capacity Act ACAT, C, Mi 1
+Knowledge Assessment Methods GMP Domains Demonstrate knowledge of the principles of medical ethics E, ACAT, C, Mi 1 Outline and follow the guidance given by the GMC on confidentiality E, ACAT, C, Mi 1 Define the provisions of the Data Protection Act and Freedom of Information Act E, ACAT, C, Mi 1 Define the role of the Caldicott Guardian within an institution, and outline the process of attaining Caldicott approval for audit or research E, ACAT, C, Mi 1, 4 Outline situations where patient consent, while desirable, is not required for disclosure e.g. communicable diseases, public interest E, ACAT, C, Mi 1, 4 Outline the procedures for seeking a patient's consent for disclosure of identifiable information E, ACAT, C, Mi 1 Recall the obligations for confidentiality following a patient's death E, ACAT, C, Mi 1, 4 Recognise the problems posed by disclosure in the public interest, without patient's consent, recognising this may impact on patients seeking help in future E, ACAT, C, Mi 1, 2,4 Recognise the factors influencing ethical decision making: religion, moral beliefs, cultural practices ACAT, C, Mi 1 Do not resuscitate: Define the standards of practice defined by the GMC when deciding to withhold or withdraw life-prolonging treatment ACAT, C,Mi 1 Outline the principles of the Mental Capacity Act ACAT, C, Mi 1

-Skills confi and share information with the highest regard for dentiality, and encourage such behaviour in other bers of the team ACAT, C, Mi, M 1, 2,3 and promote strategies to ensure confidentiality is tained e.g. anonymisation С 1 sel patients on the need for information distribution members of the immediate healthcare team E, ACAT, C, M 1, 3 effec sel patients, family, carers and advocates tactfully and tively when making decisions about resuscitation status, withholding or withdrawing treatment E, ACAT, C, M PS 1, 3 Beha viours Enco urage ethical reflection in others ACAT, C, M 1 Show willingness to seek advice of peers, legal bodies, and the GMC in the event of ethical dilemmas over disclosure and confidentiality 1 - Respect patient's requests for information not to be shared, unless this puts the patient, or others, at risk of harm E, ACAT, C, M, PS patie Show willingness to share information about their care with patients, unless they have expressed a wish not to receive such information decis Show willingness to seek the opinion of others when making decisions about resuscitation status, and withholding or withdrawing treatment ACAT, C, M, MSF Level Descriptor Use and share information with the highest regard for confidentiality adhering to the Data Protection Act and Freedom of Information Act in addition to guidance given by the GMC 1 Familiarity with the principles of the Mental Capacity Act Participate in decisions about resuscitation status and v treatment vithholding or w vithdrawing
+Skills Skills confi and share information with the highest regard for dentiality, and encourage such behaviour in other bers of the team ACAT, C, Mi, M 1, 2,3 Use and promote strategies to ensure confidentialityis C 1 maintained e.g. anonymisation 1 isel patients on the need for information distribution members of the immediate healthcare team E, ACAT, C, M 1, 3 effec isel patients, family, carers and advocates tactfully and tively when making decisions about resuscitations, and withholding or withdrawingtreatment E, ACAT, C, MPS 1, 3 Behaviours Enco Encourage ethical reflection inothers ACAT, C, M 1 Show willingness to seek advice of peers, legal bodies, and the GMC in the event of ethical dilemmas over disclosure and confidentiality E, ACAT, C, M 1 Respect patient's requests for information not to be shared, unless this puts the patient, or others, at risk of harm E, ACAT, C, M, PS 1, 2,4 patie Show willingness to share information about their care with patients, unless they have expressed a wish not to receive such information decis Show willingness to seek the opinion of others when making decisions about resuscitation status, and withholding or withdrawing treatment ACAT, C, M, MSF Level Descriptor Use and share information with the highest regard for confidentiality adhering to the Data Protection Act and Freedom of Information Act in addition to guidance given by the GMC 1 Familiarity with the principles of the Mental Capacity Act Participate in decisions about resuscitation status and variety treatment vithholding or v vithdrawing